Just Shocking!

 "Just Shocking!" is the sixth book released of the "Just!" series by Andy Griffiths.
 Released in late September 2007 in Australia, it tells 10 short but shocking stories about Andy.

-The book won a BILBY Award in the Younger Readers category in 2008.
+In 2008 the book won a KOALA Award for Younger Readers, a COOL Award Fiction for Younger Readers, a BILBY Award in the Younger Readers category, a West Australian Young Readers' Book Award for Younger Readers and a YABBA – Fiction for Younger Readers.

 This is the longest book in the "Just" series.

 Stories

 Fun with a fire hose

 Andy and Danny imagine the circumstances and possibility of playing with a fire hose.
 Terry thinks of what could go wrong and Andy finds solutions for all of them.
 In the end they decide to do it.
 This is written in a script-like format.

 I am a Ro-bot

 After seeing Jen read I, Robot, Andy pretends to be a robot and gets trapped in a closet.
 His parents call him "[The Andy 2000]" and he gets into a wardrobe and a vacuum talks to him.

 Balloons of Doom

-A choose-your-fate adventure in which, no matter what you do, you die at the end.
+A choose-your-fate adventure in which, no matter what you do, you always end up dying for some crazy reason.
 You have to blow fifteen pink balloons and put them in Jen's bedroom while she is asleep for her to see in the morning.
 In the end, there is a plot twist, where Jen inhales a deadly odour you made with your breath while blowing up the balloons, and she dies.
 Your family gets caught in the stench and, as a result, die in the explosion because of the birthday candle fuses connecting with the stench, igniting the fumes.